Introduction: How to Make a Router Sled to Flatten Slabs

 This is really a simple build.
 A half-sheet of 3/4″ ply and your plunge router is about all you really need to make this router sled/slab flattening mill.
 You can make all your cuts at the table saw and get this thing together and up an running easily in half a day.

-• If you would like downloadable plans for this build you can get them HERE
+• If you would like downloadable plans for this build: DOWNLOAD PLANS HERE

 Where to Follow along with my work: